weleoka/ardeidae/README.md

 ## Usage
-There is a server config file where deployment defaults can be specified, as well as important aspects such as SQL credentials, SSL certificates for HTTPS and more.
+In config file deployment defaults can be specified, as well as important aspects such as SQL credentials, SSL certificates for HTTPS and more.

 It is possible to override some config parameters on server deployment by passing command line flags:

-So, the server can be started on the commandline, there are some flags you can pass in.
 (note the application only accepts one argument/flag, as a standalone word without any dashes etc.)